forcedotcom/soql-tooling/packages/soql-tmlanguage/README.md

         |-- example-*.soql.snap
         `-- ...

-- `yarn test:source` validates "manually created" queries.
+- `npm run test:source` validates "manually created" queries.
-- `yarn test:snapshots` validates "snapshot-based" queries.
+- `npm run test:snapshots` validates "snapshot-based" queries.
-- `yarn test` validates both.
+- `npm run test` validates both.

 The difference between manual vs. snapshot tests is that the latter are auto-generated and can be updated with command `vscode-tmgrammar-snap -u`.
 They are useful to quickly see the output of applying the grammar and catch regressions.